Dimers and Imaginary geometry: Background

-\begin{remark} If the domain $D$ has a general boundary which might be rough everywhere, then still the definition \eqref{E:uDx} makes sense up to a global additive constant in $\R$.
-In this case there is no way in general to fix this constant since we cannot extend $\arg \ph'$ continuously to the boundary in general.
-We define $u_{(D,x)}$ in this way for domains with general boundary. \end{remark}

-It is elementary but tedious to check that this definition makes sense in the sense that it does not in fact depend on the choice of the conformal map $\ph$: indeed, if one applies a M\"obius transform of the disc, winding boundary conditions are changed into winding boundary conditions.
+where we define $\arg_{\varphi'(\D)}$ as the argument defined continuously in $\varphi'(\D)$ (note $\varphi'(\D)$ do not contain $0$ since $\varphi$ is conformal) with the global constant chosen such that $u_{(D,x)}$ jumps from $2\pi$ to $0$ at $x$.
+One can check that this choice is such that $\arg_{\varphi'(\D)} \varphi'$ verifies the chain rule at $x$ as in \eqref{eq:arg_condition}.
+It is elementary but tedious to check that this definition is unambiguous in the sense that it does not in fact depend on the choice of the conformal map $\ph$: indeed, if one applies a M\"obius transform of the disc, winding boundary conditions are changed into winding boundary conditions.